The Outcome Of Your Case Is Largely Affected By The Attorney You Choose.

 - Is the lawyer’s estimate of the time/money needed to get through various parts of the process in the same range as our guidance or is the lawyer trying to lowball you?

-Don’t settle if you are not sure, either on your choice of attorney or on what custody arrangement you are going to work toward.
+DON’T SETTLE IF YOU ARE NOT SURE OR YOU’RE UNCOMFORTABLE!
+When you choose an attorney, you should be confident, happy and secure in knowing they will represent your best interests.
 Fathers can be overly deferential in these matters.
 It is never good for children when their parents are unnecessarily contentious.
-But, once custody is established it is very hard to have it altered.
+Once custody is established it is very hard to have it altered.

 You know both the mother and your children better than anyone else.
 Trust your gut and follow your heart.
 What is in the best interests of your children, not just today, but also a year from now, five years from now, etc.?
 You will be paying your lawyer a lot of money, they are working for you, on behalf of your children.